 Actually, there’s been a lot of great and marketable players that competed multiple times, never won and I’m sure never lost a penny because of it.
 Clyde Drexler is one of the top 50 players ever and he also did the dunk contest five times.
-I can guarantee you that nobody can recall two dunks that he did in those five years either.
+I can guarantee you nobody can recall two dunks he did in those five years.
 Then you have Dr J, who at the time of his NBA dunk contest appearance was known as the greatest dunker of all-time.
 Not only did he “put his brand on the line” but he was willing to compete at the age of 34 & 35 (the age Kobe Bryant is right now).
 Shawn Kemp lost all four times he participated.
 Jerome Kersey lost four years in a row.
 Kenny Smith three.
 Spud Webb finished dead last in his second contest appearance and was still willing to come back for a third time.

 Spud, Kemp, Clyde and others kept coming back because fans wanted them there and they wanted to reward their fans.
 They all wanted to win but they weren’t there to win.